 Lastly, fantasy novels give readers a nice break from the everyday stresses of reality.
 Taking your mind to an alternative reality can definitely spice things up in your life.

 Although modern society places a heavy emphasis on productivity at all times, we’re not robots.
 We, as humans, need to detach ourselves from our work every so often and remind ourselves of the bigger picture.
-There aren’t many better ways to do that than to immerse ourselves into a good story.
+There aren’t many better ways to do that than to immerse ourselves in a good story.

 Happiness isn’t a measurable quality, so it’s hard to say whether reading fantasy is beneficial to you or not.
 Only you know the answer to whether fantasy novels improve the quality of your life.